Frequently Asked Questions (FAQs)

 When you learn that you failed your penultimate attempt, you should contact your study advisor as early as possible in order to be optimally prepared for the last attempt and to inform yourself about possible study alternatives.

-Please be aware that in order to switch to another Master’s program at FAU, you need to formally apply for this alternative program via the Campo portal within the official application period and be granted admission to this program.
+If you fail our master’s program in Medical Engineering, you are still allowed to apply to all other master’s programs at FAU, however.
+Please be aware that in order to transfer to another master’s program at FAU, you need to formally apply for this alternative program via the Campo portal within the official application period and be granted admission to this program.
 Therefore, you MUST apply to other suitable English-taught master’s programs at FAU in the semester in which you have your last exam attempt.
 In addition to programs at FAU, you MUST also apply to programs at other German universities in order to broaden your chances.
 Please inform yourself early on about the application deadlines!
 Public universities tend to have earlier deadlines.
 Private universities (e.g. in Fürth) might offer you the chance to apply until shortly before the start of the new semester, but they charge high tuition fees.
 If you get admission to the alternative study program, you have a backup plan for the following semester if you cannot continue your studies in the Medical Engineering program.
-Please note, in any case, that the immigration authorities will usually only allow you to change your study program once.
+You have to inform the immigration office when you change your study program.
+Please note, however, that the immigration authorities will usually only allow you to change your study program once.

-Only for regular exams, not for conditonal subjects: If you feel unable to take the exam on the examination day, you must withdraw from the exam before it takes place by submitting a medical certificate to the Examinations Office (helga.jahreis[at]fau.de).
-If you suddenly feel ill during the exam, you have to inform your exam supervisor, leave the exam and directly go to an officially recognized doctor (Vertrauenssarzt).
+If you feel unable to take the last exam attempt on the examination day, you must withdraw from it before it takes place by submitting a medical certificate to the Examinations Office (helga.jahreis[at]fau.de).
+If you suddenly feel ill during the exam, you have to inform your exam supervisor immediately, leave the exam and directly go to an officially recognized doctor (Vertrauenssarzt).
 After you have finished the exam, it is generally not possible to declare it invalid retroactively (for example due to illness or personal crises).

 What else can you do?

-Yes, during the semester in which you have acquired the required 120 ECTS points for the master’s degree, you have the possibility to take additional modules and exams in order to improve your overall grade.
+Yes, even if you have already obtained the required 120 ECTS points for the master’s degree, you have the possibility to take additional modules and exams in order to improve your overall grade (as long as you stay within the study period of six semesters, which is granted to all master’s students).

 In case you failed some of the addional exams, you can ask Mrs. Jahreis to deactivate them.
 (This is only possible since you already have acquired the necessary 120 ECTS in this scenario).